 Patriot’s Point is not only home to the USS Yorktown, the Medal of Honor Museum, and the USS Clamagore, it’s also home to the USS Laffey, a replica of a Vietnam support base and serves as a boat launch for tours to Fort Sumter.

 From Charleston, cross the Arthur Ravenel Jr. Bridge toward Mt.
 Pleasant and take your first exit.
 Patriot’s Point is open every day from 9am to 5pm.
 Plan ahead for Fort Sumter tours.
+Visit their website for the most up-to-date information.

 I enjoyed the tour .I am glad you got your new picture on the deck